RobDWaller/code101/README.md

 ];
 ```

-First we need to grab the element from the HTML where we want to display the blog posts and assign it to a variable.
-Again we use the JavaScript `getElementById()` method.
+First we grab the element from the HTML where we want to display the blog posts and assign it to a variable.
+Again we use the JavaScript `getElementById()` method, notice the `id="blog-posts"` in the HTML markup.

 ```javascript
 var postsHolder = document.getElementById('blog-posts');